AnonC0derH4ck3r/IG0Sploit/README.md

 # IG0Sploit by AnonC0derH4ck3r

 This tool exploits Tab Nabbing vulnerability on Instagram.
 The vulnerability is already reported to instagram, but it comes under the exclusions of the Facebook
 Bug Bounty Program.
-However, it can be used to hijack an instagram account using Social Enginner or Phishing Attack.
+However, it can be used to hijack an instagram account using Social Engineer or Phishing Attack.

 **Steps to Reproduce:-**
 1. You must start ngrok server prior to running this tool by using command **ngrok http 80**.